Nooch98/NullFiles/README.md

 your files may become unrecoverable.

 > [!IMPORTANT]
-> NullFiles is designed for privacy convenience, not high-security threat models.
+> NullFiles is designed for practical privacy and selective protection on removable media.
+It is not intended to replace high-security full-disk encryption in hostile forensic threat models.